pergolafabio/Hikvision-Addons/doorbell/README.md

 - This is just a confirmed list of users, proabbly other devices are working too...
 - DS-KV8102-IM (First generation not supported, only open lock works)
 - DS-K1T502DBFWX (Not supported at all)
+- DS-HD1 and DS-HD2 not supported?
+They dont support ISAPI?

 ## Additional resources